 GMRS Information

 Nothing is more important than communication.
 That’s why a working GMRS radio is mandatory for all Jeep Jamboree events.
-Below, we’ve assembled some of the most common answers to questions people have about GMRS.
+Below, we’ve assembled some of the most common answers to people’s questions about GMRS.

 Don’t have your GMRS Radio yet?
-Get the gear you need for your adventure including GMRS Radios, Tow Straps, Soft Shackles, Shirts, Hats, and more in our store.
+Our store has the gear you need for your adventure, including GMRS Radios, Tow Straps, Soft Shackles, Shirts, Hats, and more.

 If You Don’t Have GMRS Radio Yet

 Your easiest and best option is to purchase a unit from the preferred Jeep Jamboree Communication Sponsor, Midland.
 They make a quality product that is easy to understand and use.
 The recommended radios are available in our store.
-Jeep Jamboree recommends an in-Jeep radio (Midland 115, 275 or 400) radio rather than a handheld for your best communication experience.
+Jeep Jamboree recommends an in-Jeep radio from Midland rather than a handheld for your best communication experience.

 Radio Differences and Frequencies